saurabhkankriya/SQL-sql-ex.ru-solutions/README.md

 24.
 Approach:
 1. We need to find models with highest price in all products categories.
 This will be a repetitive task and hence we need to make use of a cte
+Solution:

+with cte_model(model, HighPrice) as
+(select model, max(price) as HighPrice from laptop group by model

+union

+select model, max(price)as HighPrice from pc group by model

+union

+select model, max(price)as HighPrice from printer group by model
+)
+select model from cte_model
+where HighPrice=(select max(HighPrice) from cte_model)

+25.
+Solution:
+select distinct maker from product where type ='Printer'

+intersect

+select distinct maker from product inner join PC on product.model=pc.model where type='PC'and  pc.speed in (select max(speed) from pc where ram=(select min(ram)from pc))and pc.ram=(select min(ram)from pc)